Admissions

 Academic Qualifications

-- An undergraduate degree or its equivalent from a recognized accredited university, college, or Bible college.
+• have completed a baccalaureate degree or its educational equivalent (with a minimum of 90 credit hours) from a recognized or accredited university, college or Bible college;

-- A minimum cumulative grade point average (CGPA) of 2.7 on a 4.0 scale in the last 60 credits of study
+• have maintained a minimum GPA of 2.7 on a 4.0 scale in the last 60 credits of study.

 Additional Requirements for Applicants to Master Theological Studies